 Like I have already mentioned, Yu Yee oil serves myriad purposes.
 One I didn’t mention, which is a function I sort of discovered myself, is to soothe insect bites.
 It absolutely works for my children.

 Yu Yee oil is loaded with lots of goodness, seriously, it is a potion of several amazing ingredients.
 I will try as much as possible to give a short description of each of the ingredients so that you can know just exactly what is in each bottle.

 – Light Liquid Paraffin

 Peppermint Oil:- For hundreds of years, peppermint has been used for its medicinal properties.
 It is a very strong herbal remedy for several ailments including nasal congestion.
-Beyond that, it is also used as a flavouring agent for food.
+Beyond that, it is a flavouring agent and tastes good in food.

 As a herbal remedy, some of the benefits of peppermint oil include, easing joint and muscle pain, appetite suppresant, energy booster, fever relief and anti-itch amongst so many others.

 Also, peppermint oil is used traditionally to treat colic.